 I will admit sometimes I go over to that room just to kick that giant one more time making sure he is really dead, because the one thing I have trouble with is fear.
 I fear sometimes my giant will awake and I will wake up in his deadly clutches once more.
 Each time I go over there I feel a gentle arm reach around my shoulder reassuring me that the debt is already paid in full.
-I really and truly have been set free.
-I asked him one day why he didn’t move the giant from the room and looking at me with a twinkle in his eyes, winking he said “because dear little daughter the journey has just begun, there are so many wonderful things I must teach you about this giant.”
+I really, truly have been set free.
+I asked him one day why he didn’t move the giant from the room?
+Looking at me with a twinkle in his eyes, winking he said “because dear little daughter the journey has just begun, there are so many wonderful things I must teach you about this giant.”

 “Do you trust me?”